 Opening a brokerage account isn’t terribly difficult and just requires a few pieces of personal information and, of course, money.
 When you’re ready to get started, gather basic materials such as your social security number or tax ID number, driver’s license, date of birth, and contact information.

-You’ll also need cash to open your brokerage account.
-You’re not allowed to use a credit card to deposit funds, so don’t bother considering how you can accumulate rewards points by funding your brokerage account!
+You’ll also need cash to open a brokerage account.
+You cannot use a credit card to deposit funds.
 Instead, you’ll likely need to perform an electronic funds transfer using a checking account.

 Should you use a brokerage account for retirement funds?

 This is a very personal question and depends upon your retirement savings goals.
-First and foremost, it’s critical to take advantage of any employer-sponsored accounts like a 401(k), especially if you receive a company match for your own contributions.
-Then, consider contributing to an account such as an IRA or Roth IRA.
+First and foremost, it’s critical to take advantage of any employer-sponsored retirement accounts like a 401(k), especially if you receive a company match for your own contributions.
+Then, consider contributing to a tax-advantaged retirement account like a Roth IRA.

 The upside is that you don’t pay taxes when you start to withdraw, potentially saving you money during your retirement.
 If you’ve maxed out an appropriate amount of these account types, you might consider supplementing your retirement savings with a brokerage account.

 Before you do, consider a few things.
-First, realized that in most instances, the earnings you make on selling investments are taxable, usually as capital gains tax.
+First, the earnings you make on selling investments are taxable, usually as capital gains tax.
 You’ll also want to review the amount of risk in your portfolio as you approach retirement age.
 Remember to review your holdings regularly, especially if you’re not a frequent trader.